- Editor Rating

 - ~ 10,000 Visits

 - Free domain name

-SiteGround GrowBig – host multiple websites with nearly 2x more server resources than StartUp (improves load times).
-Double the storage space, access to priority support, and staging.
+GrowBig – host multiple websites with nearly 2x more server resources than StartUp (resulting in faster load times).
+Double the storage space, priority support and staging.
 Includes 30 daily backups and the backup restoration tool.
-Advanced caching if you use SG CachePress but I recommend configuring these W3 Total Cache settings for all plans.
+Advanced caching if you use SG CachePress but I recommend configuring these WP Rocket settings since they were rated #1.

 - All essential features

 - ~ 25,000 Visits

 GoGeek – semi-dedicated hosting and is about 4x faster than regular shared hosting plans.
 Perfect for people who want a super fast website but don’t want to pay $80/month for cloud hosting.
 Includes staging (for testing before launching), unlimited restores by SiteGround’s support team, and e-Commerce features like 1 year free Wildcard SSL and PCI compliance for credit card fraud protection.
 GoGeek includes all features of GrowBig plus everything below: